2020 FAACT Partners

 My goal is for FAACT to provide you with everything you need for your family to be healthy and safe and to provide the day-to-day support needed - at home, for caregivers, visiting grandparents, for daycare and/or school, dining out, traveling, and more.
 We are here for you.
 Welcome to the FAACT family!

 University of Rochester School of Medicine and Dentistry

-We are pleased to announce Dr. Shahzad Mustafa as FAACT’s Medical Advisory Board Chair, which will be a three-year term from 2016-2019.
+Dr. Shahzad Mustafa serves as FAACT’s Medical Advisory Board Chair.
 After growing up in the Rochester, New York area, Dr. Mustafa pursued his undergraduate studies at the Johns Hopkins University in Baltimore and attended medical school at SUNY Buffalo.
 He then completed his internal medicine training at the University of Colorado and stayed in Denver to complete his fellowship training in allergy and clinical immunology at the University of Colorado, National Jewish Health, and Children’s Hospital of Denver.

 While in Denver, Dr. Mustafa was involved in research on peanut allergy and new therapies for asthma.
 Dr. Mustafa is a member of the AAAAI adverse reactions to foods committee as well as the AAAAI mast cell disorders committee.
 He was also a co-chair on the AAAAI sub-committee on influenza vaccination in egg-allergic individuals.

 He sees patients out of the Rochester Regional Health System and is heavily involved with the allergy/immunology training program at the University of Rochester, where he is Clinical Assistant Professor of Medicine.
 He is also the clerkship director for the allergy/clinical immunology elective at the University of Rochester School of Medicine and Dentistry.